rolspace/rolspace/README.md

 I was lucky enough to get into this Software Engineering thing a long time ago and I am not planning to stop anytime soon 😏

-Born and raised in Panama🇵🇦, I got my Computer Science degree in the US🇺🇸 and I also lived for a while in Spain.
+Born and raised in Panama 🇵🇦, I got my Computer Science degree in the US 🇺🇸 and I also lived for a while in Spain.

-These days I live in Switzerland🇨🇭, where I work at Comparis AG, leading a team of Software Engineers and working with Next, React, TypeScript, .NET, Azure and a lot of other tools.
+These days I live in Switzerland 🇨🇭, where I work at Comparis AG, leading a team of Software Engineers and working with Next, React, TypeScript, .NET, Azure and a lot of other tools.

 [![GitHub](https://img.shields.io/badge/-GitHub-black?logo=github)](https://github.com/rolspace)
 [![LinkedIn](https://img.shields.io/badge/-Rolando%20Ramos-blue?logo=linkedin)](https://www.linkedin.com/in/rolandoramosrestrepo/)